savannahestridge/unaccompanied_tableau_analysis/README.md

-# Introduction

-## Purpose:
+# Purpose:

-This analysis investigates the systemic injustices experienced by unaccompanied minors at the United States border, with the aim of amplifying their experiences through structured data analysis.
-The findings are presented in two formats: a comprehensive analysis within the **README.md**, intended for readers with a background in data analysis, and a **Tableau dashboard** designed to engage a wider audience, including those less familiar with immigration issues or large-scale datasets.
+This analysis investigates the systemic injustices experienced by unaccompanied minors at the United States borders, with the aim of amplifying their experiences through data analysis.
+The findings are presented in two formats: a comprehensive analysis within this **README.md**, intended for readers with a background in data analysis, and a **Tableau dashboard** designed to engage a wider audience, including those less familiar with immigration issues or large-scale datasets.
 The majority of visualizations contained in the README.md are also reproduced in the dashboard to maintain consistency and support broader accessibility.

-#  Dataset
+# Methodology

+## Data Sources

 This analysis utilizes a dataset provided by **The New York Times**, containing anonymized information on over **550,000 child migrants** spanning from **January 2015 to May 2023**.
-The dataset includes key details such as:
+The dataset includes key variables such as:

 - **Child’s gender**
 - **Country of origin**